rizer234/set-cookie-in-nginx/README.md

-if uesr has a cookie, send cookie to destination and if not: create 12 random chars cookie and sets for it in request and response
+if uesr has the cookie, sends cookie to destination. and if not: creates 12 random chars cookie and sets it in request and response